Salahub/BikeRouteRecommender/README.txt

 center of Zurich compiled under the frame of the project entitled: "On Cycling Risk and Discomfort: Urban Safety Mapping and Bike Route Recommendations"

-Execute the program by running in Jupyter the notebook -> main.ipynb This will go on to request the paths to the data files necessary to set up the route recommender, to then open a GUI for interactive route generation and data collection.
+Execute the program by running in Jupyter the notebook -> code/main.ipynb This will go on to request the paths to the data files necessary to set up the route recommender, to then open a GUI for interactive route generation and data collection.